catenax/tractusx/documentation/architecture/speedboat-consume-aspects-with-connectors.md

 ## Problem statement

 If `Company A` wants to share an artifact with other companies, `Company A` has to create an artifact in the `Company A Provider` connector.
-Then each company needs to have an agreement between their consumer and the `Company A Provider`.
+Then each company needs to establish a contract agreement between their consumer connector and the `Company A Provider` connector in order to access data
 Each consumer stores an internal URL to access the artifact.

 This diagram explains how `Company B` can consume data from `Company A` through connectors: